 Project Managers and at fortiori PMOs can be described as problem solvers.
 As a matter of fact, Project Management Offices or similar project coordination structures are often created to solve specific pain points and issues.

 Project activity is at the crossroads of a number of various business domains and challenges and requires the contribution of many different teams, functions, tools, and systems.

-This mechanically increases the chances for problems to arise: any underlying issues in one of the areas involved will impact the efficiency of overall project management.
-What more, coordination and collaboration need to be optimized in order for the whole PPM process to work smoothly.
+This mechanically increases the chances for problems to arise, as underlying issues impact the efficiency of overall project management.
+What’s more, coordination and collaboration need optimization for the whole PPM process to work smoothly.

 While the problems that may threaten to derail a firm’s project portfolio management are legion, the implementation of a solid strategy can not only prevent the occurrence of such issues, but also solve some of the long standing pain points that have been hamstringing the performance of the business.

-Poor visibility over and into business- and project-related data is definitely one of the most common and vexing problems that project management professionals face:
+Poor visibility into business- and project-related data is one of the most common problems PMs face:

 - Which projects are in the pipeline?

 - How are the various projects that are in-flight right now faring?